vvvv/The-Gray-Book/reference/language/compilation.md

 In this case you need to use the [commandline argument](../hde/commandline-arguments.md) `editable-packages` when starting vvvv.
 Here is an example to opt out of precompilation for all packages starting with "VL.Devices" and the package "VL.Audio":

     --editable-packages VL.Devices*;VL.Audio

+> NOTE
+> In addition this makes any package editable that depends on those you specify!